-- Talk to all pupils involved in the reported incident this may include the target, the alleged perpetrator, and any bystanders/witnesses - Talk to the parents (of the target and/or the alleged perpetrator) - Implement appropriate sanctions in accordance with our school's behaviour policy.
-These sanctions will be graded according to the seriousness of the incident, but will send out a message that bullying is unacceptable - Discuss the report/incident/case with other agencies and organisations when appropriate and make referrals to those organisations when appropriate - Liaise with the wider community if the bullying is taking place off the school premises (e.g., the Police, District Council etc.) - Keep in touch with the person who reported the incident/behaviour to inform them that action has been taken this may include a pupil, a parent/carer/guardian, a member of staff or visitor, or another member of the school community.
+- Talk to all pupils involved in the reported incident this may include the target, the alleged perpetrator, and any bystanders/witnesses - Talk to the parents (of the target and/or the alleged perpetrator) - Implement appropriate consequences in accordance with our school's behaviour policy.
+Consequences range from expressions of disapproval, through withdrawal of privileges, to referral to senior leaders, letters to parents/carers and as a last resort, suspension or fixed-term exclusion (following DfE guidelines).
+Most instances of poor behaviour are relatively minor and can be adequately dealt with through minor consequences.
+It is important that the consequence is not out of proportion to the offence (School Behaviour Policy).
+These consequences will be graded according to the seriousness of the incident, but will send out a message that bullying is unacceptable - Discuss the report/incident/case with other agencies and organisations when appropriate and make referrals to those organisations when appropriate - Liaise with the wider community if the bullying is taking place off the school premises (e.g., the Police, District Council etc.) - Keep in touch with the person who reported the incident/behaviour to inform them that action has been taken - this may include a pupil, a parent/carer/guardian, a member of staff or visitor, or another member of the school community.
 We will endeavour to ensure that all parties are kept informed of progress and any developments, but we will also need to show due regard to GDPR.
-This may mean, at times, that we are not able to provide or share information or updates. - Implement a range of follow-up support/interventions appropriate to the situation (this may include informal or formal restorative work with the target and alleged perpetrator, solution-focused meetings, individual or group work with the target, individual or group work with the alleged perpetrator, individual or group work with any witnesses/bystanders, group work with the wider-school community etc.) - Monitor the effectiveness of actions taken and reassess/take more actions if appropriate - Liaise with the Designated Safeguarding Lead if there are safeguarding issues or concerns a DSL may then refer to the Nottinghamshire MASH - Refer to the Nottinghamshire County Council 'Pathways to Provision' document and complete an EHAF if appropriate
+This may mean, at times, that we are not able to provide or share information or updates. - Implement a range of follow-up support/interventions appropriate to the situation (this may include informal or formal restorative work with the target and alleged perpetrator, solution-focused meetings, individual or group work with the target, individual or group work with the alleged perpetrator, individual or group work with any witnesses/bystanders, group work with the wider-school community etc.) - Monitor the effectiveness of actions taken and reassess/take more actions if appropriate - Liaise with the Designated Safeguarding Lead if there are safeguarding issues or concerns a DSL may then refer to the Nottinghamshire MASH

+Refer to the Nottinghamshire County Council 'Pathways to Provision' document and complete an EHAF if appropriate